 - Talk about the brand, even when the brand isn’t listening

 - Are trusted among their peers and within their micro-communities

 - Are aiding and influencing others down the purchase funnel

 The reach of one advocate is minimal; as an aggregate, the total reach can make a strong business impact.
 Why?
 Because they are surrounded by awareness, consideration, preference, and purchase.

 What defines a social brand?

-A social brand is any company, product, individual, politician that uses social technologies in order to communicate with the social customer, their partners and constituencies, or the general public.
+A social brand is any company, product, individual, a politician that uses social technologies in order to communicate with the social customer, their partners, and constituencies, or the general public.

 Is there chaos in your organization?

 Simple advice: “Do not talk smack about your managers on Facebook.
 You will get fired.”